 The acoustic rating for R25 is Rw + C 42.
 LR42Th+ is Rw + C 44.

-Due to the thermal matrix design of the clay block which is 250mm wide and kiln fired at temperatures of 1200c, water penetration is minimal.
-A lime plaster system which is breathable, waterproof and organic - is applied without the necessity to paint the exterior plaster finish.
+Due to the thermal matrix design of the clay block most commonly used in NZ, R25Th+ at 250mm wide and kiln fired at temperatures of 1200c, water penetration is minimal.
+A breathable plaster system being waterproof and organic with mineral paint exterior finish is applied to meet E2 requirement.

-Wienerberger estimate 10 square metres per man hour.
-In general, Porotherm is 4 times faster to lay than traditional concrete building methods.
-This will have a huge impact on the end cost to build.
+Porotherm is 4 times faster to lay than traditional concrete building methods being a confined masonry system.
+The steel & concrete is only required, depending on the engineering in the lintels over the openings and the portals installed up to 5m increments along the wall.
+This has a significant impact on the end cost to build.
 Labour cost is the largest component of costs to any construction company or builder.
 Porotherm significantly reduces this.

 The design life of Porotherm is 150 years.
 The life expectancy of the clay block is many generations.

 Porotherm Clay blocks have a guarantee of 100 years.
 Installers are certified by Stellaria NZ.

 Yes, absolutely.
 Totally natural clay construction.
 The Wienerberger sustainability story is at the heart of all their operations.
 To offset the carbon footprint required to transport from Europe to NZ, Stellaria offers 5 native or specimen trees (of your choice) to everyone building in Porotherm.
 We believe this gives something back to the environment the only element Stellaria NZ takes from the environment – the cost to ship it here!

 None.
 Porotherm 250 Th+ has a F.R.R of 3 hours minimum.

 Sentinel-Haus Institut, the European centre for healthy building skills.